wasjabloch/relMT/docs/how-to/formats.md

 7. Event name (arbitrary string)

 We use the event *index* (1.) to internally refer to events.
 We use origin time (5.) for external reference and magnitude (6.) for quality assurance.
-They can be `nan` if unknown.
-The event *name* (7.) is an external event reference (e.g. event ID within a larger catalog).
+Time and magnitude can be `nan` if unknown.
+The event *name* (7.) is an external event reference (e.g.  event ID within a larger catalog), which may be used for data import and export.

 ### `phases.txt` phase file

 The phase file holds the arrival times and take-off angles of the seismic phases at the stations.
-It is located in the `data/` subdirectory
+It is located in the `data/` subdirectory.

 `phases.txt` has six columns:

 1. Event index (as in the `Event file`)
 2. Station name (as in the `Station file`)
-3. Phase (`P` or `S`)
+3. Phase type (`P` or `S`)
 4. Arrival time (float)
 5. Azimuth (east of north)
 6. Plunge (down from horizontal)

-Arrival time (4.) is required to tie time shifts of seismic traces to an absolute reference frame and can be useful when importing / exporting seismic traces.to tie arbitrary.
+Arrival time (4.) is required to tie time shifts of seismic traces to an absolute reference frame and can be useful when importing and exporting seismic traces.
 We recommend to use absolute time in epoch seconds or seconds after origin time.

 ### `reference_mt.txt` reference moment tensor file

-The reference moment tensor file holds the components of the reference moment tensor(s) is located in the `data/` subdirectory.
+The reference moment tensor file holds the components of the reference moment tensor(s).
+It is located in the `data/` subdirectory.

 `reference_mt.txt` has seven columns: